Haga clic aquí para ver esta página en español.

 *Please note: While colleges and universities may use a quarter-based system (fall, winter, spring, summer) students are not generally expected to attend the summer quarter, so awards are distributed in thirds.
 The annual maximum award amounts and lifetime maximum amounts remain the same.
 For example, you will not receive four payments totaling $13,332 in one academic year. |

-- Your college or university must sign a Program Participation Agreement (PPA) for Public and Private Non-Profit Institutions of Higher Education and submit a W-9 certifying that the tax ID number provided is correct.
+- Before the disbursement process begins, to be eligible for DCTAG funding, your college or university must sign a Program Participation Agreement (PPA) for Public and Private Non-Profit Institutions of Higher Education and submit a W-9 certifying that the tax ID number provided for the institution is correct.

-- Your college or university submits an electronic invoice to DCTAG for payment.
-If the invoice is authorized for payment, DCTAG submits the invoice to the Office of Finance and Resource Management (OFRM) for fund disbursement.
-This will include Enrollment Verification information such as student’s name, SSN, status, and tuition requested.
+- Next, your eligible college or university will submit an electronic invoice to the DCTAG program office for payment.
+If the invoice is authorized for payment, the DCTAG program office will submit the invoice to the Office of Finance and Resource Management (OFRM) for fund disbursement.
+The electronic invoice will include Enrollment Verification information such as student name, social security number (SSN), enrollment status, and tuition amount requested for payment.

-- At this point, the “Payment History” tab within your DCTAG online application is a resource to track when DCTAG funds are disbursed.
+- Once the invoice is submitted by your college or university, the “Payment History” tab within your DCTAG OneApp online application will allow you to track when your DCTAG funds will be disbursed.

 My college says my tuition has not been paid – is my DCTAG award missing?

-If your school says your award has not been paid, these are the steps to take:
+If your college or university says your DCTAG award has not been processed, these are the steps to take:

 - Contact the financial aid office at your college or university with any problems concerning your student account.
-The financial aid office can determine if your student account is correct and, if not, how to resolve billing discrepancies.
+The financial aid office can determine if your student account is up to date and, if not, how to resolve billing discrepancies.

-- If the financial aid office requires assistance, they may contact the DCTAG Disbursement Analyst at (202) 727‐2824.
+- If the financial aid office requires assistance, let them know they may contact Melanie Fleming, DCTAG Disbursement Analyst, at [email protected] or at (202) 741-6406.

-Colleges or universities participating in the DC Tuition Assistance Grant Program (DCTAG) must adhere to the DCTAG Program Participation Agreement in which they agreed to: "Not impose any penalty, late fee, denial of classes or other institution facilities, or requirement that students borrow funds because of an inability to meet financial obligations to the institution as a result of not receiving forth coming DCTAG funds ..."
+Please note: Colleges or universities participating in DCTAG must adhere to the DCTAG Program Participation Agreement in which they agreed to: "Not impose any penalty, late fee, denial of classes or other institution facilities, or requirement that students borrow funds because of an inability to meet financial obligations to the institution as a result of not receiving forth coming DCTAG funds ..."

-One note: Successful completion of the DC OneApp does not guarantee award funding.
-Funding is subject to annual appropriations as approved and provided by the District of Columbia.
+Please note: Successful completion of the DC OneApp does not guarantee award funding.
+DCTAG is a federally funded program, so the funds for DCTAG awards are subject to annual appropriation as approved and provided by the District of Columbia and the United States Federal Government.

 Refunds